symfony/symfony-docs/components/validator/resources.rst

         ->getValidator();

-Now, the retrieved ``Validator`` tries to find the ``loadValidatorMetadata()`` method of the validated class to load its metadata.
+Now, the retrieved ``Validator`` tries to find the ``loadValidatorMetadata()`` method of the class to validate to load its metadata.

 .. tip::